Skip to main content

 agent=researcher,

-expected_output="A 1-line markdown summary with the price.",
+expected_output="A one-line markdown summary with the price.",

 )